HxnDev/HawksEye/Nursing Counter Monitoring/Readme.md

 ![Empty Counter Detection](https://github.com/HxnDev/HospitalAid/blob/main/Nursing%20Counter%20Monitoring/vastu-1581470219.jpg)

 ## Description:
-In this feature, we designed a model that monitors nursing station and the reception of the hospital.
-Our model monitors both the nursing stations and the reception to detect if its empty at any point in time.
-We know that as hospitals are busy and incoming patients need immediate medical attention, hence it's mandatory that a person/nurse should always be available.
-Hence this feature.
-Incase our model detects an empty station, it will create a log of the abnormality for the administration to look into.
+It is critical for a hospital reception and nursing station to be manned at all times, so any patient may be attended to in their time of need.
+Our model is trained to monitor these environments (or similar..) and observe the presence of people.
+If the reception or stations are empty, then a note will be made of the incident and reported to the administration.

 ## Dataset:
-For this, we are using a combination of two different datsets.
+For this we are using a combination of two different datsets:
 - Hospital CCTV Footage of Reception
 - Manually recorded videos of Nursing Counter.